Is Stomach Sleeping Safe During Pregnancy?

 What if I wake up on my stomach?

 Don’t worry.
 Just roll onto your side.
-Consider using a J-shaped pillow or wedge for support.
+A U-shaped pillow can help keep you in place.

 What’s the best alternative?